anton083/VectorizedKmers.jl/docs/src/kmer_int_repr.md

  20
 ```

 Let's say we want to convert the amino acid sequence `AMINO` to an integer.
 As seen above, the amino acids in the sequence have values of `0`, `12`, `9`, `2`, and `20` respectively.
-Thus, the integer value of the k-mer should be:
+Thus, the integer value of the K-mer should be:

 $$
 0 \cdot 28^4 + 12 \cdot 28^3 + 9 \cdot 28^2 + 2 \cdot 28^1 + 20 \cdot 28^0 = 270556